-HITRUST® is an organization which is responsible for creating and maintaining a common security framework in the healthcare sector, among others.
+HITRUST® is an organization that is responsible for creating and maintaining a common security framework in the healthcare sector, among others.
 Specifically, HITRUST is a certification frequently required by organizations that handle Protected Health Information.

 HITRUST’s mission is to establish a holistic approach for the healthcare industry to manage information security risks.